-1. From handouts: classification of parallel lines (horoparallel and hyperparallel), angle of parallelism depends only on the distance between the point and the line, defect and excess are proportional to the area.
-Second hypebolic law of cosines.
+From handouts: angle of parallelism depends only on the distance between the point and the line, defect and excess are proportional to the area.
+Hyperbolic circles are also Euclidean circles in the Poincaré disk model.
+Second hyperbolic law of cosines.
 I might ask you to apply the spherical or hyperbolic law of sines or cosines.